 LONDON May 19 (Reuters) - Europe and Asia dragged world equity markets lower on Monday as concerns about slower growth in China prompted investors to cut their risks.

-The dollar slipped against major currencies after expectations for continued monetary support from the Federal Reserve kept the benchmark 10-year yield near last month's six-month low.
+The dollar slipped against major currencies as expectations that the Federal Reserve is in no rush to tighten policy kept the benchmark 10-year bond yield near last month's six-month low .

-Shanghai shares hit a three-week low as Beijing unveiled new regulations that tighten its grip on interbank lending to defuse risks among "shadow" non-bank financial firms that act like banks.
+Shanghai shares hit a three-week low as Beijing announced regulations that tighten its grip on interbank lending and aim to defuse risks among "shadow" non-bank financial firms that act like banks.
 Fresh data also added to evidence of a cooling property market.

-"Markets think any weakness (in the Chinese economy) from here will be met with policy response from the authorities," said Manik Narain, strategist at UBS.
-"But there is room for China to disappoint so far.
-Weakness has been limited."
+"Markets think any weakness (in the Chinese economy) from here will be met with a policy response from the authorities," said Manik Narain, strategist at UBS.
+"But there is room for China to disappoint."

 NO STRAIGHT LINE

-European shares were dragged lower by British pharma group AstraZeneca, which fell more than 13 percent after it rejected a sweetened "final" offer from Pfizer.
+European equity markets were dragged lower by British pharma group AstraZeneca, whose shares fell more than 13 percent after it rejected a sweetened "final" offer from Pfizer .